madabadescu/smartphone-user-identification-ml/README.md

-Practical Machine Learning project for Smartphone User Identification.
+# Practical Machine Learning project for Smartphone User Identification

 The main goal of the competition was to develop a classifier that can group accelerometer signal recordings by user.